IINemo/lm-polygraph/README.md

 ## Benchmark

-To evaluate the performance of uncertainty estimation methods run:
+To evaluate the performance of uncertainty estimation methods consider a quick example:

 ```
 polygraph_eval --dataset triviaqa.csv \